the-hdr/dreams-no-memes/README.md

 # dreams-v-memes
-a service that help you to not let your dreams be memes.
+a service that helps you to not let your dreams be memes.